Jody Branting

 - Practice as needed for the test on Friday

-- Students take a pretest on Monday and will bring home a list with incorrect words highlighted.
+- Students take a pretest each week and will bring home a list with incorrect words marked.

 - Playdough, pipe cleaner, stamps, etc.